py-pkgs/py-pkgs/docs/CONTRIBUTING.md

 ### Report Bugs

-Report bugs by creatin an [issue](https://github.com/TomasBeuzen/animated-data/issues).
+Report bugs by creating an [issue](https://github.com/UBC-MDS/py-pkgs/issues).

 If you are reporting a bug, please include: